 = 25.05 cm3

-We know that the volume of sugar syrup = 30% of total volume
+We know that the volume of sugar syrup = 30% of the total volume

 = 45×7.515 = 338.184 cm3

-Volume of cuboid = length x width x height
+The volume of the cuboid = length x width x height

 Volume of cone = (⅓)πr2h